Artur-Hoppner/sanity-next-template/README.md

 ### Generate typegen

-sanity-typegen.json controles where extracted schemas and typegen is generated. npx sanity@latest schema extract --path=./src/types/extract.json npx sanity@latest typegen generate
+sanity-typegen.json controles where extracted schemas and typegen is generated with custom made command:
+ - pnpm run typegen